Business travel is back! The 2008 financial crisis left companies short on cash, and industry growth has been slow ever since.

 If you like using AirBnb for your personal travel, AirBnb for Work gives you all the same options, but lets the company track bookings more easily.

 TravelBank is similar to TravelPerk (above).
-It’s a centralised tool to let team members book all their travel in one place.
+It’s a centralized tool to let team members book all their travel in one place.

 That means you can find, book, and track trips from beginning to end.
 And as we’ve said, giving your team members one central location to book and pay is always a big benefit.